Ha0Tang/HCANet/README.md

 Then run the same step as Testing to test/inference our model.
 The code and pre-trained models are tested with pytorch 0.4.1, torchvision 0.2.1, opencv 4.1 and pillow 5.4.

-### Testing with custom images
-to run the model with custom internet images, make sure you have the following:

-1) image (image of a person, crop/resize to 192 x 256 (width x height) pixels)
-2) image-parse (you can generate with CIHP_PGN or Graphonomy pretrained networks from the person image.
-See this [comment](https://github.com/minar09/cp-vton-plus/issues/15#issuecomment-683403388))
-3) cloth (in-shop cloth image, crop/resize to 192 x 256 (width x height) pixels)
-4) cloth-mask (binary mask of cloth image, you can generate it with simple pillow/opencv function)
-5) pose (pose keypoints of the person, generate with openpose COCO-18 model (OpenPose from the official repository is preferred))
-6) Also, make a test_pairs.txt file for your custom images.
-Follow the VITON dataset format to keep same arrangements, otherwise you can modify the code.

-### What to do in case of unexpected results
-There are many factors that can make distorted/unexpected results.
-Can you please do the following?

-1) First try the original viton dataset and test pair combinations, check the immediate results and final output.
-Check if they are as expected.
-2) If the original viton results are not as expected, please check the issues raised in github, people found several issues and see how they solved it.
-3) If the original viton test results are as expected, then run your custom test sets and check the immediate results and debug where its going wrong.
-4) If you are testing with custom images then check the github repository readme and related issues on how to run with custom images.

-Its difficult to understand your issue from only single image/output.
-As I mentioned, there are various factors.
-Please debug yourself step by step and see where its going wrong.
-Check all the available inputs/outputs visually, and check multiple cases to see if the issue is happening for all cases.
-Good luck to you!

 ## Citation
 Please cite our paper in your publications if it helps your research: